-The university values open and constructive discourse and encourages staff members to make reasonable efforts to resolve complaints promptly, directly, and fairly, consistent with the university’s core values.
+The university values open and constructive discourse and encourages staff members to promptly resolve complaints promptly, directly, and fairly, consistent with the university’s core values.

 The purpose of the Complaint Resolution Policy and Procedure is to provide staff members with a mechanism for resolving complaints that allege a violation, misinterpretation, or misapplication of a university or departmental policy or procedure.
 While this Complaint Resolution Policy and Procedure is provided as a mechanism for resolving such complaints, it does not alter in any way the employment-at-will relationship between the university and its at-will staff members.

-Although most complaints are raised by one staff member, more than one staff member may work together to resolve a complaint that they share.
+Although one staff member raises most complaints, more than one staff member may work together to resolve a complaint that they share.
 A staff member may also name more than one person as respondents to his or her complaint.

-Eligible staff members may use the Complaint Resolution Policy and Procedure to address complaints that arise out of the administration, interpretation, or application of a university or departmental policy or procedure.
-A “complaint” is defined as an allegation that there has been a violation, misinterpretation or misapplication of a university or departmental policy or procedure.
-For example, a staff member might use the Complaint Resolution Policy and Procedure to address his or her belief that a supervisor is not distributing overtime according to university policy.
+Eligible staff members may use the Complaint Resolution Policy and Procedure to address complaints that arise from the administration, interpretation, or application of a university or departmental policy or procedure.
+A “complaint” is defined as an allegation that there has been a violation, misinterpretation, or misapplication of a university or departmental policy or procedure.
+For example, a staff member might use the Complaint Resolution Policy and Procedure to address their belief that a supervisor is not distributing overtime according to university policy.
 However, a staff member may not use the Complaint Resolution Policy and Procedure to appeal a supervisor's decision that overtime is required to meet departmental goals.

-The university reserves the sole right to make management decisions regarding changes in employment, performance, pay and benefits, in accordance with applicable departmental and university policies, laws and regulations.
+The university reserves the sole right to make management decisions regarding changes in employment, performance, pay, and benefits in accordance with applicable departmental and university policies, laws, and regulations.
 In cases where staff members disagree with those management decisions or have differences of opinion about such decisions, the Complaint Resolution Policy and Procedure does not apply.
-However, in the event that a staff member believes or alleges that the policies underlying the management decision were violated, misinterpreted, or misapplied, the Complaint Resolution Policy and Procedure provides a process to address such concerns.
+However, if a staff member believes or alleges that the policies underlying the management decision were violated, misinterpreted, or misapplied, the Complaint Resolution Policy and Procedure provides a process to address such concerns.
 Allegations concerning discriminatory harassment, sexual harassment, or sexual misconduct are addressed using the university’s Campus Policy Prohibiting Discrimination and Harassment and Campus Policy Prohibiting Sexual Misconduct.

-The complaint resolution process may affirm corrective action already taken or result in corrective action being taken against a staff member as part of the resolution of a complaint.
-The Complaint Resolution Policy and Procedure does not prevent the university from making employment decisions concerning a staff member or from taking corrective action unrelated to a complaint.
+The complaint resolution process may affirm corrective action already taken or result in corrective action being taken against a staff member as part of a complaint's resolution.
+The Complaint Resolution Policy and Procedure do not prevent the university from making employment decisions concerning a staff member or taking corrective action unrelated to a complaint.

 Staff members seeking information regarding the Complaint Resolution Policy and Procedure may consult with Human Resources for advice and assistance.
-If necessary, Human Resources will collaborate with the involved staff members’ supervisor(s) to authorize the staff member(s) to be absent from his or her duties for the purpose of participating in the complaint resolution process within reasonable limits in consideration of the facts and circumstances.
-Such time shall be considered regular work hours, without loss of pay or leave credits.
+If necessary, Human Resources will collaborate with the involved staff members’ supervisor(s) to authorize the staff member(s) to be absent from their duties to participate in the complaint resolution process within reasonable limits in consideration of the circumstances of the facts.
+Such time shall be considered regular work hours without loss of pay or leave credits.

-As noted above, the complaint resolution process may occur concurrent with the university’s making employment decisions concerning a staff member or taking corrective action unrelated to a complaint.
+As noted above, the complaint resolution process may occur concurrently with the university’s making employment decisions concerning a staff member or taking corrective action unrelated to a complaint.